davidhay25/actnow/input/pagecontent/resource-graph.md

 There are a number of extensions defined which can be applied to the CarePlan - such as the [intent of treatment](StructureDefinition-an-iot.html) or whether this treatment is part of a [clinical trial](StructureDefinition-an-clinical-trial.html).

 #### Diagnosis
 The diagnosis is recorded as a Condition resource.
-If there is histology supporting the diagnosis, then that is represented as an Observation, and the Condition has an *.evidence* reference to the Observation.
+If there is histology supporting the diagnosis, then that is represented as an Observation, and the Condition has an *evidence* reference to the Observation.

-The CarePlan that represents the regimen being followed should have an *.addressses* reference to the Condition
+The CarePlan that represents the regimen being followed should have an *addressses* reference to the Condition

 ### Staging information
 This records how advanced a tumour is, and is generally recorded using the 'TNM' mechanism which measures the Tumour size, Involvement of Local nodes and metastases.